 “With really good scientists, you need a high degree of trust.
 ProjectManager lends itself to a trust in teams.” he said.
 “We work with agile teams, and ProjectManager empowers them to deliver their projects effectively—unlike other software that restricts them and does not offer the transparency required.”

 ProjectManager supports traditional ways of working as well as agile.
 “It’s really interesting how people across the team have used ProjectManager to do all kinds of activities we didn’t anticipate originally,” Smith said.
 He appreciates how the tool grows with his team and allows them to work creatively.

 “It’s also very intuitive to use,” he added.
-“Within a minute, you can learn how to use the Gantt charts or Kanban boards.”
+“Within a minute, you can learn how to use the Gantt charts or kanban boards.”
 There were no issues onboarding his team to the software.
-The ease of use was a major factor for their adoption.
+The ease of use was a major factor in their adoption.

 Another benefit was the multiple project views that other software lacked.
 It lets his team work how they want to.
 “You can allow people to choose the best tool to solve the problem they have,” he said.
 “When you used the Gantt chart in other software, you were stuck there.”

 Smith found that ProjectManager kept his team’s communication tethered to the task they were working on.
 It allowed team members to comment in real time, but also made it easy to find specific conversations without needing to dig through various other correspondence.